NeuroTorch/MnistClassification_NeuroTorch/README.md

 # MNIST Application.

+#### This work is currently in progress.
+However, the code is functional and can be used to train a model on MNIST dataset.

 In this application we are using NeuroTorch to classify the MNIST dataset or the Fashion-MNIST dataset.
 In the folder you can find the [main script](main.py) which contains a simple run of NeuroTorch for image classification.